What are legal highs?

 Powders such as cocaine are often mixed with substances such as caffeine and lidocaine.
 They are known as adulterants which ‘bulk’ the dugs out.
 Tales of rat poison, ground glass and strychnine are largely myths.

 What is a safe dose?

 It is impossible to offer guidance on what amounts are safe.
 Many of these drugs have very varied strengths.
-If they are white-powdered stimulants then even a tiny amount can cause a bad reaction, particularly if that person is inexperienced and has been drinking.
+If they are white-powdered stimulants then even a tiny amount can cause a bad reaction, particularly if that person is inexperienced.
 Generally speaking, the synthetic cannabis is much stronger than usual cannabis and can make you feel very trippy and very ill.

 What does Ketamine do to your bladder?